-- 4 Unless otherwise agreed by the Governing Body, the Complaint should be managed by the Chair. - The Chair may wish to seek advice from the Local Authority. - The Chair should arrange a meeting with the complainant to determine the nature of the complaint.
-To substantiate the complaint the complainant should be able to supply evidence. - It may be that due to the nature of the complaint, the Chair can resolve the issue at the initial meeting and no further action be taken. - This outcome should be reported immediately to the Director, Trustee or Governor who the complaint is against and the Governing Body. - Where the complaint cannot be resolved at the initial meeting with the Complainant, the Chair will need to meet with the Director, Trustee or Governor concerned and put to them the complaint in order for them to make a response. - The Chair or Vice Chair will write a letter to the complainant providing an outcome to their complaint. - 9 The outcome of the complaint could be that: - (i) the complaint is dismissed; - (ii) the complaint is upheld in part or whole and a letter of apology is sent to the Complainant; - (iii) the complaint is detrimental to the reputation of the Governing Body and the Governing Body refer to their Code of Conduct for next steps in line with regulations. - The outcome of the complaint needs to be recorded in the minutes of the Governing Body meeting, for example: Complaint was resolved or that a complaint was made against a Governor and investigated with the outcome being .....
+The Chair may wish to seek advice i.e from the Local Authority or National Governors Association.

+- The Chair should arrange a meeting with the complainant to determine the nature of the complaint.
+To substantiate the complaint the complainant should be able to supply evidence. - It may be that due to the nature of the complaint, the Chair can resolve the issue at the initial meeting and no further action be taken. - This outcome should be reported immediately to the Director, Trustee or Governor who the complaint is against and the Governing Body. - Where the complaint cannot be resolved at the initial meeting with the Complainant, the Chair will need to meet with the Director, Trustee or Governor concerned and put to them the complaint in order for them to make a response. - The Chair or Vice Chair will write a letter to the complainant providing an outcome to their complaint. - 9 The outcome of the complaint could be that: - (i) the complaint is dismissed; - (ii) the complaint is upheld in part or whole and a letter of apology is sent to the Complainant; - (iii) the complaint is detrimental to the reputation of the Governing Body and the Governing Body refer to their Code of Conduct for next steps in line with regulations. - The outcome of the complaint needs to be recorded in the minutes of the Governing Body meeting, for example: Complaint was resolved or that a complaint was made against a Governor and investigated with the outcome being